psevestre/openid-fapi/Financial_API_WD_CIBA.md

 CIBA Authorization Servers and Clients must follow the guidance around JWS Algorithms in [FAPI2] 8.6.

+### 7.8 CIBA token delivery modes

+[CIBA] defines 3 ways that tokens can be delivered to the client.

+The `push` mode is not permitted by this specification as it delivers tokens to the client by calling an endpoint owned by the client.
+This substantially differs from the established pattern of retrieving tokens by presenting client authentication to the token endpoint, and it may have security concerns that are currently unknown.

+The `poll` and `ping` modes both follow the established convention of retrieving tokens from the token endpoint and hence do not have this concern.

+The `ping` mode delivers a notification to an endpoint owned by the client.
+The information contained in this notification is limited to the `auth_req_id` for the request, as described in [CIBA] 10.2.
+The bearer token used by the authorization server to access this resource is not sender constrained.
+If the `backchannel_client_notification_endpoint`, the `auth_req_id` and the `client_notification_token` are known to an attacker, they may be able to force the client to call the token endpoint repeatedly or before the authentication has completed.
+For most deployments this is not a significant issue.

 ## 8. Privacy Considerations

 * TODO